apache/fury-site/docs/json/security.md

   limitations under the License.
 ---

-Use Fory JSON with untrusted input only after defining which Java types may be materialized and which resource limits the endpoint will enforce.
+Use Fory JSON with untrusted input only after defining which JVM types may be materialized and which resource limits the endpoint will enforce.
 Fory JSON does not derive arbitrary Java class names from JSON input, but annotations, declared target types, and custom codecs still define an application-controlled object surface.

+Kotlin type tokens and metadata are trusted schema declarations, not input authority.
+The Kotlin module validates the logical type, physical JVM carrier, and constructor/default operations before parsing.
+JSON input cannot select a class, constructor, compiler default target, object, companion, module, codec, or callable.
+A closed `JsonSubTypes` value selects only a logical name from the application-declared finite table.

 ## Type Policy And Class Loading